 Hello!
-My name is Daniel (Dan) and I am currently working towards my Ph.D. in Operations Research and Financial Engineering at Princeton University.
+My name is Daniel (Dan) and I am currently a Lecturer in Operations Research and Financial Engineering at Princeton University.

-You can find me on Google Scholar, LinkedIn, and GitHub.
+You can also find me on Google Scholar, LinkedIn, and GitHub.

 -